yardentamir/middle-project-apple-seeds/README.md

 1. Themealdb - Brings one randomize recipe every fetch
 About: An open, crowd-sourced database of Recipes from around the world.

-4.
-5. Emadam - Brings list of recipes by Ingredients, Name of the Meal, time and number
+2. Emadam - Brings list of recipes by Ingredients, Name of the Meal, time and number
-About:
-Edamam organizes the world's food knowledge in one central database and delivers value added services, such as real-time nutrition analysis and diet-driven meal recommendations.
+About: Edamam organizes the world's food knowledge in one central database and delivers value added services, such as real-time nutrition analysis and diet-driven meal recommendations.
 The company leverages the power of data and technology to help people eat better and live healthier and happier lives.

 ## PAGES

+### login

+login and log out popups with buttons

 ### home